Sudx/sudx-protocol/SUDX_Whitepaper_v1.md

 *   **Ecosystem Fund & Rewards (45%): 1,260,000,000 SUDX**
     *   **Purpose:** This is the largest allocation, intended to be governed by the DAO.
 The funds will be used to finance open-source projects, reward ecosystem contributors, fund bounties, and audit the security of new tools.
 It is the capital that will drive the core purpose of SUDX.

-*   **Liquidity Pool (25%): 700,000,000 SUDX**
+*   **Liquidity Pool (~24.95%):** 698,524,836 SUDX
     *   **Purpose:** Essential for market health.
-These tokens will be paired with a stable asset (like USDT) on a decentralized exchange (DEX) to create the initial liquidity pool.
+These tokens will be paired with a stable asset (like **USDC**) on a decentralized exchange (DEX) to create the initial liquidity pool.
 This ensures that users can buy and sell SUDX efficiently from launch.
+    *   **Note:** The original allocation was 700,000,000 SUDX.
+A total of 1,475,164 SUDX was used to cover the creation fee for the team's vesting contract on the UNCX Network.

 *   **Team & Founders (15%): 420,000,000 SUDX**
     *   **Purpose:** To reward the core team for the development, strategy, and launch of the project.
 These tokens are subject to a vesting schedule to ensure the alignment of interests with the long-term success of the project.